NAMlab/deepCRE_reimplemented/readme.md

 - pickle_file: This option determines the name of the file containing the validation genes.
 The file will be looked for in the `src/deepCRE` folder.
 For deviation from that, use full path instead of just the file name. **Type: string**, default is "validation_genes.pickle".
-- ignore_small_genes: This flag influences how the training data is generated.
+- ignore_small_genes: This flag subsets the training data.
 If set to True, genes that are smaller than twice the length of the intragenic parameter will be ignored.
 This is done so that no duplication of sequences occurs in the extraction process.
 If set to false, the sequences that are too short will be zero-padded in the center. **Type: boolean**, default is true.